The E-3A Component

 20 personnel at each site.
 They are NATO personnel assigned to the Component, but all are from the respective host nations.

-Thirty multinational aircrews from 15 of NATO’s 28 nations are assigned to the Component’s three operational E-3A squadrons.
+Thirty multinational aircrews from 15 of NATO’s 28 nations are assigned to the Component’s two operational E-3A squadrons.
 The Training Wing has a flying squadron as well, the Aircrew Training Squadron.